Wildflower Meadow Maintenance

-Meadowmat’s recommended maintenance regime emulates pre-war farming techniques but with a bit of a twist to encourage more flowers and slightly less grass.
+Turfonline’s recommended maintenance regime emulates pre-war farming techniques but with a bit of a twist to encourage more flowers and slightly less grass.
 It’s a bit more garden-friendly than the farmer’s version.

 The 5 Principals Of Meadow Management

-Meadowmat’s recommended maintenance regime aims to do 5 things:
+Turfonline’s recommended maintenance regime aims to do 5 things:

 - Reduce soil fertility.
 As a general rule, the most beautiful wild flowers thrive on impoverished soil.
 If soil fertility is too high the grasses and the strongest wild flowers tend to out-compete the more delicate species.
 That’s why, to create wildflower meadow, you should always install Meadowmat or sow wildflower seeds on to poor soil.